aws-amplify/docs/docs/cli/migration/lambda-layers-update.md

 ---
 title: Lambda layer behavior updates
-description: Starting from Amplify CLI version 5.0.0, the Lambda layers behavior in Amplify CLI has been updated significantly
+description: Amplify has updated the way Lambda layer versions are managed with Amplify CLI version 5.0.0.
 ---

 Amplify has updated the way [Lambda layer](~/cli/function/layers.md) versions are managed with Amplify CLI version 5.0.0.
 Amplify CLI enables you to configure Lambda layers to pull common code & assets for your Lambda functions into a centralized location.

 In order to take advantage of the newest features and bug fixes, a one-way migration is required for layers created with an older Amplify CLI version.
 All developers working on a common Amplify project and any CI/CD pipelines should [upgrade to the latest version of Amplify CLI](~/cli/usage/upgrade.md).